shaliulab/idtrackerai/README.md

     #include "driver_types.h"

+It is important that the CUDNN_MAJOR is 5 and the CUDNN_MINOR is 1

 For further information please check the NVIDIA requirements to run TensorFlow with GPU support for Tensorflow 1.2.0 [here](https://www.tensorflow.org/versions/r1.2/install/install_linux).

 #### Miniconda package manager

 The installation process requires [miniconda](https://conda.io/miniconda.html) to be installed in your computer.
-Skip the next paragraphs if Miniconda2 or Miniconda3 are installed already installed.
+Skip the next paragraphs if Miniconda2 or Miniconda3 are already installed.

 To check whether miniconda is installed in your computer type